 The Bernatek Bridge connects the districts of Podgorze and Kazimierz.
 Built in 2010, the modern bridge features acrobatic figures on the cables and can be used by pedestrians and cyclists to cross the Vistula River.

-Before the Jews were forcibly moved into the Krakow Jewish Ghetto in 1941, many Jews resided in Kazimierz, a district that is known as the Jewish Quarter.
+Before the Jews were forcibly moved into the Krakow Jewish Ghetto in 1941, many resided in Kazimierz, a district that is known as the Krakow Jewish Quarter.
 Even though much of the area was destroyed during Nazi occupation (and what wasn’t was left to ruins in the years after the war), the district has retained much of its Jewish history and culture.
+Additionally, Kazimierz is one of Krakow’s lively nightlife areas and features many famous street art murals.

-Szeroka Street is the main street through the Jewish Quarter, although it feels more like a long, rectangular square than a street.
+Szeroka Street is the main street through the Krakow Kazimierz Jewish Quarter, although it feels more like a long, rectangular square than a street.
 On it are many Jewish heritage buildings:

 - The Old Synagogue, built in the 1400s, still stands today and has been transformed into a museum.